Russians control 80% of key Ukraine city, cut escape routes - NewsBreak

 “You need to apply ... to the authorities of the country whose court passed the verdict, and that is not the Russian Federation,” Peskov said.
 “But, of course, everything will depend on appeals from London.
 And I am sure that the Russian side will be ready to listen.”

-Britons Aiden Aslin and Sean Pinner, and Moroccan national Brahim Saadoun, were sentenced to death last week for allegedly fighting as mercenaries for Ukraine in the self-proclaimed Donetsk People’s Republic.
-London called the proceedings “a sham.”
+Britons Aiden Aslin and Sean Pinner, and Moroccan national Brahim Saadoun, were accused of fighting as mercenaries for Ukraine in the self-proclaimed Donetsk People’s Republic.

 Separatist authorities said all three had a month to appeal their sentence.
 Kyiv has pledged to try to secure their release through a prisoner swap with Russia.